styxit/laundry-admin/readme.md

 - Password: `123456`

 ## Pushing machine states
 This applications needs data from your (washing) machines.
-The remaining time in seconds must me pushed so the application knows a job is running and can send notifications upon completion.
+The remaining time in seconds must be pushed so the application knows a job is running and can send notifications upon completion.

 ### Send new data
 A http POST request must be made to `/api/machines/{ID}/machine_states` where `{ID}` is the machine identifier that can be found in the application after registering a machine.
 To authenticate the request, a `MachineToken` must be send with it in the request header.
 This token can also be found in the application.